 Summary of weighted average grade of gold in drill holes PB-12-01 to PB-12-03 and PB-14-04 and 05 from the Bazooka Target

 Note: Intersection lengths are core lengths and do not necessarily represent the true width of the mineralized zone.
 Weighted average grades are calculated from assays of drill core with nominal sample lengths of 1.0 metres.
 The detection limit of the assay method is 0.002 to 0.05 ppm gold.
 Some of the samples within the intersected lengths reported in the table are below the detection limit and the assay value for those samples used in the weighted average grade calculation is zero.
 NSV means no significant values, n/a means not applicable.

 Plan of future exploration work

 The Bazooka Target is within a large, 3.0 x 2.0 km magnetic anomaly coincident with a very contorted iron formation.
 Formational thickening of the iron formation is interpreted from both geological and geophysical data.
 There are many conductivity anomalies where the iron formation is thickened both by F1 and F2 cross folds that are near surface, concealed by moraine, and untested by drilling.
 We consider that this target is an extremely prospective iron formation target that requires drilling on a priority basis.

 Location of the Bazooka Target on TMI in the Pistol Bay Corridor

-Bazooka and Defender Targets in the magnetic anomaly within the Pistol Bay Corridor (click on image for full scale pdf file) TMI and HLEM profiles of the Bazooka grid illustrating the fold pattern interpretation, two areas of conductivity anomalies associated with a folded F1 syncline, drill holes, and planned drill holes (click on image for full scale pdf file)
+Bazooka and Defender Targets in the magnetic anomaly within the Pistol Bay Corridor (click on image for full scale pdf file) TMI and HLEM profiles of the Bazooka grid illustrating the fold pattern interpretation, two areas of conductivity anomalies associated with a folded F1 syncline and drill holes (click on image for full scale pdf file)